khalid-hussain/shaheen/chap14.md

 you from Ferdinand."

-While saying this Al-Zeghel put his hand in the pocket of his robe, pulled out a paper and presented it to Badr Bin Mughira.
+While saying this Al-Zeghel put his hand in the pocket of his robe, pulled out a paper and presented it to Badr bin Mughira.

-Badr Bin Mughira took the piece of paper and handed it over to Bashir and said, "Read it out."
+Badr bin Mughira took the piece of paper and handed it over to Bashir and said, "Read it out."

 Bashir started reading Ferdinand's letter in a choked voice: